Find similarities between two images with Opencv and Python

 I took as example the image below (Golden Bridge in San Francisco), then I applied to it different filters or edited them, as you can see in the images below.

-These are the editing that were made to the pictures below: blue, blurred, cartoonized, exposured, mixed colors, old photo, overlay, portion of image, rotated, sharpened, sunburst, textured.
+These images below are a few examples of the editing that were made to the original picture: blue, blurred, cartoonized, exposured, mixed colors, old photo, overlay, portion of image, rotated, sharpened, sunburst, textured.

 The approach we’re going to use to find similarities if the images are not equal is Feature detection and Feature matching.